mlb2251/stitch-artifact/README.md

 ### Install `stitch` dependencies

-The only Stitch dependency is `rust` (tested on 1.64.0; default installation settings) which can be installed from: https://www.rust-lang.org/tools/install
+The only `stitch` dependency is `rust` (tested on 1.64.0; default installation settings) which can be installed from: https://www.rust-lang.org/tools/install

 Additionally, for data analysis in evaluating the claims the following depencies are needed: